-Stress is part of every day life.
+Stress is part of everyday life.
 It is pretty common to hear someone say they need a drink after a long day at work, or before social events.
 However, many people end up using drugs or alcohol in order to cope with particularly stressful events or situations.
 When you begin your sober journey, you have to develop new habits and coping mechanisms for these inevitable events.
-But if you have spent a significant amount of time in the grips of addiction, it may be challenging figuring out where to start.
+But if you have spent a significant amount of time in the grips of addiction, it may be challenging to figure out where to start.

 Dealing with Stress in Early Sobriety

 Getting sober is stressful.
 You can no longer rely on drugs or alcohol to mask feelings or to be a crutch in anxiety-inducing situations.
 Additionally, your mind and body are adjusting to life without chemicals and this may leave you feeling jittery, anxious, and nervous.
 You may also discover underlying mental health disorders that addiction covered.

 However, finding healthy coping mechanisms for dealing with stress in sobriety early on can lay the foundation for long-lasting recovery.

 - Establish a routine — Creating a predictable routine can help you prioritize recovery and create healthy habits.
 Routines also establish predictable and timely moments for self-care that are important in early recovery.

 - Go to meetings — Getting to regular meetings or group therapy establishes a sober community and gives you a resource network if you feel yourself slipping.

 - Ask for help — Sobriety is not a solo journey and you shouldn’t feel guilty about asking for help.
 Reach out to your support network often.